 Bmax = 12 * 10^8 / 5 * 50000 * 3 * 1.25 = 1600G

-So calculated value of Bmax is 1600G which is within acceptable range of maximum flux density.
-Its mean we can take Npri = 3 for further calculations.
-Primary number of turns for push pull ferrite center tap transformer is 3 turns + 3 turns.
-In any design you will need to adjust the value of Npri if it is in fraction.
+So the calculated value of Bmax is 1600G, which is within the acceptable range of the maximum flux density.
+This means we can take Npri = 3 for further calculations.
+The primary number of turns for the push-pull ferrite center-tap transformer is 3 turns + 3 turns.
+In any design, you will need to adjust the value of Npri if it is in fraction.
 You can easily adjust it.
-But you need to check value of Bmax every time.
-We start with assume value of Bmax and calculated Npri.
-But you can also start with assume value of Npri and check the value of maximum flux density Bmax.
-For example suppose a value of Npri =1 and check the value of Bmax and keep repeating this process, until it is become in acceptable range.
+But you need to check the value of Bmax every time.
+We start with an assumed value of Bmax and calculate Npri.
+But you can also start with an assumed value of Npri and check the value of the maximum flux density Bmax.
+For example, suppose a value of Npri = 1 and check the value of Bmax, and keep repeating this process until it falls within an acceptable range.

-Feedback to get regulated 310 output voltage.
-So we will take little bit higher value of output voltage so that at minimum possible input we can still get output voltage of 310 volt by changing the duty cycle of PWM.
-So we should design a ferrite core transformer with secondary rated at 330 volt.
-Feedback will adjust the value of output voltage by changing the duty cycle of PWM.
-You should also take care of losses and voltage drops across switching devices and you should take them into account while designing transformer.
+Now let’s move to the secondary turn of the ferrite core.
+In our design, the output of the DC to DC converter is 310 volts at any input voltage.
+The input voltage is variable from 10.5 volts to 13.5 volts.
+We will need to implement feedback to regulate the output voltage to 310 volts.
+Therefore, we will use a slightly higher value for the output voltage so that even at the minimum input voltage, we can still achieve an output voltage of 310 volts by adjusting the duty cycle of the PWM.
+So, we should design a ferrite core transformer with a secondary rated at 330 volts.
+The feedback mechanism will dynamically adjust the output voltage by varying the duty cycle of the PWM.
+Additionally, you should consider losses and voltage drops across switching devices while designing the transformer.

-So transformer must be able to supply 330 volt output with input of 13.5 volt to 10.5 volt.
-The maximum duty cycle for PWM is 98% and rest 2% is left for dead time.
-During minimum possible input voltage duty cycle will be maximum.
-At maximum duty cycle of 98%, input voltage to transformer is 0.98 * 10.5 = 10.29 volt.
+So, the transformer must be able to supply a 330-volt output with an input range of 13.5 volts to 10.5 volts.
+The maximum duty cycle for PWM is 98%, leaving the remaining 2% for dead time.
+During the minimum possible input voltage, the duty cycle will be at its maximum.
+At a maximum duty cycle of 98%, the input voltage to the transformer is 0.98 * 10.5 = 10.29 volts.

 By using voltage ratio formula of transformer = voltage ratio = 330 / 10.29 = 32.1.
 Voltage ratio and turns ratio in transformer is equal to each other.
 Hence N = 32.